 These plants help provide your garden with a layout because they will return each year in the same location.
 Perennials save you time year after year because you only have to plant them once to have blooms every year but they do need some special care before planting.

-must be prepared according to the plants' needs.
+The garden bed must be prepared according to the plants' needs.
 Perennials generally need more water and fertilization than annuals and they tend to have roots that spread out.
 You should also prune your perennials to ensure they continue to grow and look neat.

 Popular perennials include: